How To Create Reports

 Our Custom Report would be applicable if are you looking to export your data in customised format, by selecting relevant data fields, applying filters, adjusting date ranges.
 Think of it as your pivot table in the sky, where you can slice and interrogate your revenue data.

-Our Fixed Report ✪ would be most suitable if you are looking to export your data in a standardised format designed by Curve.
-Currently one fixed report is available, the Unreported CSV.
+- Unreported Sales Report.
 This report provides greater detail on Unreported Income per Contract.
 Using our Fixed Reports for Unreported Sales, you will be able to review any unreported sales lines per Contract within a period, even if that same sales line was successfully reported to at least one other Contract.

 Name Your Report - Choose a Dataset & Format